bsneider/docs-as-code/docs/github/how-to-github.md

 ### Adding Public SSH key

-- Open Github, and avigate to <>Code tab in relevant repo.
+- Open Github, and navigate to <>Code tab in relevant repo.
 - Click the green "Code" dropdown on the top right.
 - In the dropdown, click the SSH tab
 - Below the SSH address, click "add new SSH keys"